Buttery almond and vanilla shortbread cookies filled with raspberry jam and drizzled with glaze.

 - 1–2 Tablespoons (15-30ml) cream or milk

-- 1 teaspoon vanilla or almond extract (optional)
+- optional: 1 teaspoon pure vanilla or almond extract

 - This cookie dough requires at least 4 hours for chilling and cookies must cool before glazing.
 Don’t forget to plan ahead!